alvineng1/final-project/README.md

 Some of the libraries that we plan on using are `leaflet` and `plotly` for visualization, `shiny` will be used to create the shiny webpage, `ggplot` will also be used to graph the data.

-In this report, we anticipate to have challenges in the data wrangling in regards to the age groups, because the data sets have
+In this report, we anticipate to have challenges in the data wrangling, creating widgets in shiny, and sorting through errors.